โšก Cursor

 ๐ŸŽฏ Quick Verdict

 Choose Cursor if: You're building AI applications, need multi-file editing, or want access to Claude alongside GPT-4.
-Cursor's Composer feature is genuinely transformative for complex refactoring.
+Cursor's Composer feature saves hours on complex refactoring.

 Choose GitHub Copilot if: You need enterprise approval, use JetBrains IDEs, or prioritize autocomplete speed over advanced features.
 It's the safe, solid choice that works everywhere.